feoh/blindnotdumb/posts/mis-adventures-in-gatsbyjs.md

 It also needs to be said that GatsbyJS is 100% FLOSS, and as such is a gift freely given by its implementors which I very much appreciate.
 None of what I write here changes that in any way.

-I should also say that my inability to build with it is as much due to my own lack of Javascript acumen as it is with the tool itself.
+I should also say that my inability to build with it is as much due to my own lack of JavaScript acumen as it is with the tool itself.

 These are just my opinions and personal experiences and thus should be taken with a grain (or perhaps a shaker) of salt, especially if you're a seasoned
-Javascript developer.
+JavaScript developer.

 ### The Happy Ending (But Not With GatsbyJS!)

 Ultimately, I decided that the best thing I could possibly do for myself with this blog project was to go with what I know, so I chose [Nikola](https://getnikola.com) - a superlative Python powered static site generator, and I'm just delighted with that choice.

-I'm still planning on finding something to use Javascript for, it's just not going to be this particular task :)
+I'm still planning on finding something to use JavaScript for, it's just not going to be this particular task :)